0E9B061F/lexdoc/README.md

 # Full Example

-For a full example, see the provided JSON parser example.
+For a full example, see the provided [JSON parser example][json-example].

 Here's a stripped-down example showing only the important stuff: